Colorado identifies first known case of UK coronavirus variant in US - KTVZ

 The US averaged 2,210 new Covid-19 deaths daily across the last week as of Monday, six days after hitting the peak average of 2,715 a day.

-If cases themselves jump with holiday travel, hospitalizations and deaths could soar even further, experts say.
+If cases themselves jump with holiday gatherings, hospitalizations and deaths could soar even further, experts say.

 Comments